Eurocentres

-Eurocentres - Global Language Learning has 20 language schools in 13 countries for people to learn English and French, in a destination where the language concerned is spoken.
-Eurocentres provide language and 21st-century skills to international students.
-It has made significant contributions to the field of language teaching and remains as internationally recognized organization, dedicated to maintaining global dialogues across cultures.
+Eurocentres – Global Language Learning is an international language teaching organization with 20 language schools in 13 countries.

 History

-The first Eurocentres language school was founded in 1948 by a Swiss, Erhard Waespi, in Bournemouth and is probably the oldest language school still operating on England's south coast.
-Waespi's vision was that learning a language should be an enjoyable, enriching and personal experience that increased understanding between cultures.
-In 1960 he handed over his five schools for English (Bournemouth, London) French, (Lausanne) German (Cologne – now Berlin) and Italian (Florence) to the Eurocentres Foundation, which he then managed for another 20 years.
-In 1970, Eurocentres acquired Davies's Schools of English at Cambridge.
-After 2000 Eurocentres began to expand outside of Europe.
+The first Eurocentres Language School was founded in 1948 by a Swiss, Erhard Waespi, in Bournemouth and is probably the oldest language school still operating on England's south coast.
+Waespi believed that learning a language should be an enjoyable, enriching, and personal experience that increased understanding between cultures.
+In 1960, he handed over his five schools for English (Bournemouth, London), French (Lausanne), German (Cologne – now Berlin), and Italian (Florence), to the Eurocentres Foundation, which he then managed for another 20 years.
+In 1970, Eurocentres acquired Davies' Schools of English at Cambridge.
+After 2000, Eurocentres began to expand outside of Europe.

 The Eurocentres Global Language Learning has been a consultant to the Council of Europe for the development of the Common European Framework of Reference for language teaching and learning.

-For 72 years, Eurocentres was a Foundation Institution owned by Migros Cultural Percentage,[1].
+For 72 years, Eurocentres was a Foundation Institution owned by Migros Cultural Percentage.
 The aims foundation implied to promote understanding between people and bridge national, cultural and social barriers.

-In 2018 Eurocentres is part of the German firm mvc Education & Career group.
+In 2018, Eurocentres is part of the German firm mvc Education & Career group.

-In 2020 Eurocentres was acquired by Bayswater Education.
+In 2020, Eurocentres was acquired by Bayswater Education, who rebranded the schools to Bayswater in January 2023.

-Pioneer Period: 1948 - 1960
+Pioneer Period: 1948–1960

 1948: Erhard Waespi opens the first Eurocentres school in Bournemouth.

 1959: The early Eurocentres schools come to the attention of the Federation of Migros Cooperatives.
 Founder Gottlieb Duttweiler takes over and opens three new centres in Florence, Barcelona, and Cologne.

 1960: Duttweiler forms an independent Foundation under the Eurocentres name, creating a number of what he terms 'European Language and Educational Centres'.
 The total number of students studying with the Foundation rises to 4,300.

-Initial Expansion Period: 1960 - 1975
+Initial Expansion Period: 1960–1975

 1960: Collaboration with France, Spain, and the USA begins.

-1968: Eurocentres receives the "Statut Consultatif de la Catégorie 1" - advisory status in the field of language teaching and learning - from the Council of Europe.
+1968: Eurocentres receives the "Statut Consultatif de la Catégorie 1" – advisory status in the field of language teaching and learning – from the Council of Europe.

 1975: The number of students exceeds 20,000 per year.

-Implementation Period: 1975 – 1985
+Implementation Period: 1975–1985

 1975: The first purpose-built school in London showcases innovative classroom design and self-learning facilities, as well as facilities for Computer Assisted Language Learning.

 1977: The first purpose-built school in London showcases innovative classroom design and self-learning facilities, as well as facilities for Computer Assisted Language Learning.

 1984: Eurocentres Cambridge, the second model school for teaching adults, follows.